How do I make an appointment?

 You do not need to be referred from your GP.
 You can make an appointment with me directly.
 GP’s often will refer patients through for counselling however this is not a requirement.

-Is what I tell you confidential?
+Is what you tell me confidential?

 Confidentially is a core element of counselling.
 You will be able to trust that the information you bring to the counselling room will remain in the room.